DavidMStraub/netviel/README.md

 **:warning: net viel is meant for *local* use only.
 Do *not* expose this to the Internet as-is.
 Bad things will happen! :warning:**

+## Development

+To run net viel locally and make changes to the code, follow intructions on [this page](docs/developers.md).